WWE News: ‘SmackDown’ Star Debunks Rumors Of Stalled Push Due To Controversial Gimmick

 The rumors started earlier this week when a fan tweeted a screenshot of a Facebook page that cited a report from Billi Bhatti of Dirty Sheets.
 Bhatti alleged that SmackDown Live‘s creative team, which currently features recently hired executive producer Eric Bischoff, wasn’t “too sure” of how to book Black because his gimmick is “too satanic” for mainstream television.

-As seen on the screenshot, Bhatti added that the “hope” was for Black to be drafted to Monday Night Raw or NXT in the “coming weeks” in the event SmackDown‘s creative team still can’t come up with a storyline for the 34-year-old grappler.
+As seen in the screenshot, Bhatti added that the “hope” was for Black to be drafted to Monday Night Raw or NXT in the “coming weeks” in the event SmackDown‘s creative team still can’t come up with a storyline for the 34-year-old grappler.

 Soon after the fan shared the screenshot and commented on the rumors, stressing that Black’s popularity with fans should transcend any “God vs the devil” arguments, the wrestler responded with a quick message, tweeting that Bhatti’s story for Dirty Sheets is “100% fake.”